KCisSICKnasty/SICKnasty-FO4/README.md

 ***Feature:*** Anything FPS related to your game, configurable via ini.

-- Double click "High FPS Physics Fix" in MO2 under the "-Bug Fixes-" separator.
+- Double click "High FPS Physics Fix" in MO2 under the "F4SE Plugins" separator.
 - Navigate to the "INI Files" tab.
 - Click on "F4SE\plugins\HighFPSPhysicsFix.ini".
 - Change the following: